 - What does your country say about this issue?

 You will need some time to practice debating the issues.
-The International School of Tanzania (IST) has created this MUN Committee Debate Training Video which shows what a debate typical looks entails: AAA
+The International School of Tanzania (IST) has created this MUN Committee Debate Training Video which shows what a debate typical looks entail:

-Make sure that you have formal clothes prepared for the conference.
+Make sure that you have formal clothes to wear throughout the conference.
 If you do not have formal, conference-ready clothes, you will not be allowed to enter your room (this includes accessories such as ties and formal shoes).

 • Delegates should not wear skirts above the knees.